apache/seatunnel/docs/en/concept/JobEnvConfig.md

 Used to control the default retry times when a job fails.
 The default value is 3, and it only works in the Zeta engine.

+### job.retry.interval.seconds

+Used to control the default retry interval when a job fails.
+The default value is 3 seconds, and it only works in the Zeta engine.

 ### savemode.execute.location

 This parameter is used to specify the location of the savemode when the job is executed in the Zeta engine.